How Trump abandoned his pledge to ‘drain the swamp’

 Craig Holman, a lobbyist for the government watchdog group Public Citizen, had initially expressed cautious optimism about Trump’s ethics pledge in 2017.
 He now says the president has worsened Washington’s profiteering culture in nearly every way.

-“The whole administration has taken Trump’s tone — self-dealing, self-enriching, enriching your friends and familes — that’s smart, if you listen to Trump,” he said.
+“The whole administration has taken Trump’s tone — self-dealing, self-enriching, enriching your friends and families — that’s smart, if you listen to Trump,” he said.

 Judd Deere, a White House spokesman, said in a statement that the president has followed through on his promises, casting “the swamp” as those who have opposed Trump’s agenda.